VidulHB/Bits/README.md

-Reworking the back-end, admin pane and database of the bits official website
+Reworking the back-end, admin pane and database of the bits official website.
+**Still under construction**